Signals Feed

 hasIdentifiedbooleantrue once the visitor has called tracker.identify() in this session.

 Consent filtering happens upstream.
-Events from visitors who haven't granted analytics consent, or who have opted out, are dropped at the collector before reaching the Signals Feed.
-Everything you receive is consent-ok.
+Events from visitors who have opted out are dropped before reaching the Signals Feed.

 }